Article By: Santiago Gutierrez ‡ Edited By: Leanne Ridgeway

 Which brings us to the last half of the album, the concept piece, “In A Fractured Land (Parts I-III)“.
 “The Silver Moon (Part I)” paints a wonderful lyrical picture and sets you off contemplating mankind’s place in this world.
 The short guitar fills between vocal lines further on in the tune providing a pleasant surprise.

 “Paradise Common (Part II)” establishes an ethereal interlude both lyrically and musically before “Beauty or the Beast?
 (Part III)” closes off the album in spectacular fashion along with pondering lyrical content.
-All three sections of this composition compliments each other well and solidifies into a solid overall configuration.
+All three sections of this composition complement each other well and solidify into a solid overall configuration.

-Released in December, 2019, ‘The Ghosts of Dunwich‘ finds DARK MATTER finding their musical way.
+Released in December 2019, ‘The Ghosts of Dunwich‘ finds DARK MATTER finding their musical way.
 Gilbert discovering the perfect guitar tone and Hepe settling in on the doom vibe that this band sits so well in exploring.
-Compositionally, the richer variation and transitions within the songs themselves along with touches of psych, prog, and proto metal elevates this album above most counterparts.
+Compositionally, the richer variation and transitions within the songs themselves along with touches of psych, prog, and proto-metal elevate this album above most counterparts.
 Gilbert has also matured with his lyrics and storytelling and the production sounds much fuller than any of their previous works.

 ‘The Ghosts of Dunwich‘ is available on CD and digital download or streaming through Bandcamp [link].